Are you looking to get fit after pregnancy?

 These aren’t the only exercises you can do postpartum.

 Another popular trend includes interval training fitness classes.
-These include things like CrossFit, cycling, dancing, and boxing.
+These include things like high-intensity interval training, cycling, dancing, and boxing.

 I’ll go over these other forms of exercise in a future post.